Daymare: 1998

 Daymare: 1998 is a third-person survival horror game developed by Invader Studios and published by Destructive Creations and All In!
-Games on September 17, 2019 for Microsoft Windows, and on April 28, 2020 for PlayStation 4 and Xbox One.
+Games on September 17, 2019, for Microsoft Windows, and on April 28, 2020, for PlayStation 4 and Xbox One.

-A prequel, Daymare: 1994 Sandcastle was announced in May 2021, the game is scheduled to be released in 2022 for the PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S and Microsoft Windows.
+A prequel, Daymare: 1994 Sandcastle, was released in August 2023.

 Plot

-The events of the game begin on the 20th of August 1998 at Aegis Laboratory, a secret government facility built on the island of North Blue Two, which is part of the Northfall Island archipelago located just off the coast of Washington.
+The events of the game begin on August 20, 1998, at Aegis Laboratory, a secret government facility built on the island of North Blue Two, which is part of the Northfall Island archipelago located just off the coast of Washington.
 Subsequently, the action moves to Keen Sight, a small and peaceful town in Idaho surrounded by an endless forest.
 The game presents three different, unique perspectives on how the story unfolds: that of the operative code named Liev, an elite soldier of the special unit H.A.D.E.S.
 (Hexacore Advanced Division for Extraction and Search), the helicopter pilot Cpt.
 David "Raven" Hale and Samuel Walker, a forest ranger from the Vermilion Forest that surrounds the Redcrest Mountains of Keen Sight.

 A few hours after the latest emergency transmission from Aegis regarding the leak of an extremely lethal experimental BC weapon, the Department of Defense sends two teams of H.A.D.E.S. operatives, who depart from Hexacore Biogenetics' Keen Sight HQ, to investigate the cause of the accident, recover top-secret research and samples, and erase all evidence of what had happened before the automatic security system cleanses the entire compound.